AkuSarma/kivy_initiator/README.md

 * Both the files will contain the initial required imports that are common in all the kivy projects.
 <br>
 <br>

 # Contribution

 Everyone is welcomed to contribute to this project.
-You can contribute either by submitting bugs or suggesting improvements by opening an issue on GitHub.
-You can also open a pull request if you can fix any of the bug you found or
+You can contribute either by submitting bugs or suggesting improvements by opening an [issue on GitHub](https://github.com/AkuSarma/kivy_initiator/issues).
+You can also open a [pull request](https://github.com/AkuSarma/kivy_initiator/pulls) if you can fix any of the bug you found or is already mentioned in open issues

 # License

 This project is licensed under the [MIT License](https://github.com/AkuSarma/kivy_initiator/blob/main/LICENSE) .